njosieb/100-days-of-code/log.md

 **Thoughts**: Day #10 of #100DaysOfCode I worked on adding hover classes to buttons and other things which are supposed to be clicked.
 I also made it so the arrow turns into the hand selector so the user will know that it is clickable. #clickbait #clickMe

+### Day 11: April 12, 2019 Friday

+**Today's Progress**: Looking into how to make buttons look better.

+**Thoughts**: Day #11 of #100DaysOfCode was pretty uneventful as I was mainly trying to figure out how to add buttons to each clickable items while making them look more interesting than usual

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->